By the end of this chapter, you will be able to:

 The principle of helps us understand that any change in one component of a system can affect changes in other components of the system as well, creating a domino effect.
 The concept of interdependence is central to the theory and practice of Community Psychology because it helps individuals to recognize that everything is interconnected.
 Case Study 5.2 provides an example of this principle.

 refers to the process of change and how what might be adaptive in one environment might not be in another.
 A child might be very extroverted and sociable, and have many friends due to these characteristics.
 But the child’s popularity among peers might not be valued by the teachers in the school, who might not appreciate it if this child talks to others and socializes frequently in the classrooms.
 So, what might be very adaptive in one type of setting might not be in another setting.
-Kelly (1979) found that schools enrolling many new students each year facilitated more youth exploratory behavior than schools which were stable in terms of enrollment.
+Kelly (1979) found that schools enrolling many new students each year facilitated more youth exploratory behavior than schools that were stable in terms of enrollment.
 These types of findings help us understand this process of adaptation, to better understand the factors that account for why certain environments are more effective than others.

 The third ecological principle is .
 Cycling of resources refers to the process of how communities identify, incorporate, and use different types of resources that exist within their communities.
 Resources can be skills and expertise, information, networks of social support, access to supplies or equipment, and socialization processes that either deter bias (i.e., gender or racial) or provide events (e.g., celebrations) for social and cultural cohesion.
 Using this principle, psychologists might either uncover existing competencies in a setting or match individuals with the settings that provide the resources they need, as indicated in Case Study 5.3.

 Community gardening, forestry, and fruit tree planting programs provide unique opportunities in demonstrating the importance of teaching community residents the psychological and physical benefits of green space sustainable activities (Hoffman, 2019).
 In a sense, these are resources available to everyone if we just notice them in our environment.
 Community gardening and horticultural programs can promote valuable educational skills as they provide opportunities for individuals to collaboratively engage in healthful restorative and sustainable practices with other community residents, and understand the multiple benefits of basic gardening knowledge and skills.
 The basic resources of soil, compost, and seeds are used to grow foods, and the garden area is used to teach younger children (and adults) the principles of horticulture and healthy food production.
-In community gardening, what may have once existed as a piece of unused land within a community would be converted to a community garden where healthy foods are produced and consumed by the community members, promoting a new local resource for healthy natural foods cultivated by local people at minimal cost.
+In community gardening, what may have once existed as a piece of unused land within a community would be converted to a community garden where healthy foods are produced and consumed by the community members, promoting a new local resource for healthy natural foods cultivated by local people at a minimal cost.
 Read more about the project here.

 The final component of Kelly’s ecological theory is , which refers to the fact that communities are in a constant process of change, and this process causes changing requirements for adaptation.
 What is true about a person or setting today may not be true tomorrow.
 The process of change and development within the community over time is inevitable, and communities have an obligation and need to help residents meet the demands of changing environments.
 For example, as populations within the community tend to age, newer and younger families can work with older residents by sharing information and creating a more holistic environment for all community members.
 Additionally, as new family groups from different ethnic backgrounds become prevalent within the community, traditional institutions (i.e., school systems and community businesses) will need to evolve and adapt to meet the demands of a changing population.
 An example of a problem with succession in practice is illustrated in Case Study 5.4.

-Campbell, Greeson, Bybee, and Fehler-Cabral (2012) found that communities can become “over-coalitioned” or have too many coalitions, leading to poorer outcomes.
+Campbell et al. (2012) found that communities can become “over-coalitioned” or have too many coalitions, leading to poorer outcomes.
 These community psychologists studied a community coalition that was working to facilitate better case outcomes for sexual assault cases in the criminal justice system involving adolescent victims.
 They found that over time, the addition of a related coalition in the same community—focusing on sexual assault cases involving young children—led to poorer outcomes for the first coalition.
 They theorized that the new coalition spread thin the existing human capital and system capital, or resources, needed to ensure good outcomes.

 SENSE OF COMMUNITY THEORY

 The theory of sense of community was first described by the community psychologist Sarason (1974).
 This theory was meant to capture the feeling people experience when they perceive themselves as having an interdependent connection with a broader community outside themselves.
-More specifically, psychological sense of community is: “the feeling one is part of a larger dependable and stable structure” (p.
+More specifically, the psychological sense of community is: “the feeling one is part of a larger dependable and stable structure” (p.
 157).
-McMillan and Chavis (1986) defined sense of community as a feeling that members have of belonging; members feel that they matter to one another and the group.
-There is a shared faith that members’ needs will be met through their commitment to be together.
-Community psychologists measure sense of community by assessing: 1) membership, 2) influence, 3) integration and fulfillment of needs, and 4) shared emotional connection.
+McMillan and Chavis (1986) defined a sense of community as a feeling that members have of belonging; members feel that they matter to one another and the group.
+There is a shared faith that members’ needs will be met through their commitment to being together.
+Community psychologists measure a sense of community by assessing: 1) membership, 2) influence, 3) integration and fulfillment of needs, and 4) shared emotional connection.
 Membership involves clear boundaries regarding who is in and who is out of the specific community.
 Influence refers to the ability one feels one has to impact the broader community-level and individual-level norms that guide the practices of the community.
 Integration and fulfillment of needs refer to feeling connected to a network that holds shared values, that exchanges resources, and meets needs.
 Shared emotional connection refers to participation in the celebrations of others, and participation in specified rituals or ceremonies.

 SOCIAL CLIMATE THEORY